 Sponsor and status

-This bill was introduced on February 5, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 5, 1976, in a previous session of Congress, but it did not receive a vote.

 Representative for Arizona's 3rd congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 11764 (94th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 11764.
 This is the one from the 94th Congress.

 This bill was introduced in the 94th Congress, which met from Jan 14, 1975 to Oct 1, 1976.
 Legislation not passed by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2021).
 H.R.
 11764 — 94th Congress: A bill to amend the Education Amendments of 1972 to provide that Boys State, Boys ...
 Retrieved from https://www.govtrack.us/congress/bills/94/hr11764